2023 Special Emphasis Series

 Emphasis

 Ronn & Marketa Murray are a husband and wife team, both in life and in business.
-They share a passion for many things, including photography, Northern Lights, nature, travel, and Angus, their wonderful Black Lab.
+They share a passion for many things, including photography, Northern Lights, nature, travel, and their dogs.

 Ronn fell in love with photography in 2007 while working over the summer in California to pay his way through college.
 Later that year, he moved to Anchorage, Alaska, to follow his dream of becoming a professional photographer.
 It was then that he captured his first image of the Northern Lights and became entranced by their magic spell.